Guide to Online Music & Youth Work Using Zoom

 - Host – Usually the lead tutor, though possibly a tech support person in a large meeting.

-- Co-Host – All tutors need to be given co-host privileges by the host so that they can share screen, mute/ unmute people and move between breakout rooms.
+- Co-Host – All tutors need to be given co-host privileges by the host so that they can share screen, mute/ unmute people and move themselves and participants between breakout rooms.
 The host clicks on the 3 dots next to their name in the participant pane to do this.

 How we use spaces in a meeting:

-- We do our best to ensure that 2 x adults with PVG (Protection of Vulnerable Groups) checks are in all spaces with young people.
+- We ensure that a PVG (Protection of Vulnerable Groups) checked adult is in all spaces with young people.

 - Waiting Room – as people arrive, they see a page that tells them they are in the Tinderbox waiting room.
 This is customisable in the settings.
 The host and co-hosts can see their name appear in the participants pane and can choose to admit them or not.
 If we don’t recognise the name, we can send a message to the waiting room to ask them to text or call us to let us know who they are before admitting them.
 Almost all of the time we recognise the names.